Code Review Module

 Agreed, I use redmine at work for several projects and we would benefit from repository comments.
 I would like to replicate the github comment system, where you can tag your comment with a specific line number.
 That way my team could use it as a lightweight code review system.
 Once that works, I would like to add a feature that allows the commiter to request reviews from other users.

-#11 Updated by Aaron Soules over 10 years ago
+#11 Updated by Aaron Soules about 11 years ago

 - File changeset_journals_v1.diff added

 - % Done changed from 0 to 20

 I wrote the part for adding comments to a changesets (using the existing Journal model).
 I couldn't figure out how to get a checkbox to show up in the email notification prefs, but I also wrote the code that sends an email to the revision committer (and other users who have commented) when someone comments on a revision.